 In the Newton kitchen below, we worked alongside the owner, architect, and Farrow and Ball design staff to choose the right combination of whites to complement the striking blue island.
 I write whites and mean whites – there are three different whites in use in the kitchen!
 Notice the gray veining in the island countertop, and its resonance in the white gray of the painted trim.
 This attention to detail makes all the difference.
 In the words of the owner, her kitchen has become the focal point of her entire house.

 No conversation about color and its drama could be complete without reference to one of our more stunning projects, in Boston’s historic Back Bay.
 This stately brownstone was built by a successful merchant sea captain.
-The dining room and kitchen below reveal extensive homage to a Chinese aesthetic the captain brought back from his travels: ivory tusks for lighting sconces over the fireplace, extensive use of mahogany trim finished in a black lacquer, and finally, the glory of lacquered red walls.
+The dining room and kitchen below reveal extensive homage to a Chinese aesthetic the captain brought back from his travels: ivory tusks for lighting sconces over the fireplace, extensive use of mahogany trim finished in 19th-century style black lacquer, and finally, the glory of lacquered red walls.

 Since 1994, Catchlight Painting has proudly served home and business owners in the Greater Boston Metropolitan Area.
 We provide fine interior and exterior residential and commercial painting, light carpentry, and specialize in historic home restorations.
 Our attention to detail and extensive surface preparation consistently deliver beautiful, lasting results.
 Call or visit us online to learn more about our company, services or to schedule your free estimate.